bigskysoftware/htmx/www/content/essays/codin-dirty.md

 ## Conclusion

-We looked at three techniques I use when I'm codin' dirty:
+I've given three examples of my codin' dirty approach:

 * I think (some) big functions are good, actually
 * I prefer integration tests to unit tests
 * I like to keep my class/interface/concept count down

-All of this, again, is not to convince _you_ to code the way _I_ code, or to suggest that the way I code is "optimal" in any way.
+I'm presenting this, again, not to convince _you_ to code the way _I_ code, or to suggest that the way I code is "optimal" in any way.

 Rather it is to give you, and especially you younger developers out there, a sense that you don't *have* to write code